shakes76/PatternFlow/recognition/README.md

   * A beefy GPU with at least 12GB memory if you plan to train models

 ### Steps
-1. Clone this repo and cd to the `recognition` folder
+1. Clone this branch and cd to the `recognition` folder
 2. Setup a new conda environment.
 An  `environment.yml` file is supplied to do this automatically.
     ```bash
     conda env create -f environment.yml